Quick answer

 Combustion gas test

-Checks for exhaust gases entering the coolant, often used for suspected head gasket faults.
+Checks for exhaust gases entering the coolant, often used when head gasket trouble is suspected.

 Bleeding the cooling system

-Removes trapped air and helps confirm whether bubbling returns.
+Removes trapped air and helps confirm whether bubbling returns after proper bleeding.

 Can bubbling happen after switching the engine off?